 Can coffee go off, or go “bad”.

 Well, not really.
-Not in the same sense as food, whereby if you were to consume it in a certain state it could cause illness.
-Coffee is made up of a huge amount of compounds, and some of these compounds can deteriorate over time, which will generally cause a flattening off of the aromas and flavours.
+Not in the same sense as food, whereby if you were to consume it in a certain state it could cause illness, or taste repulsive or both.
+If you let your coffee go stale it’s probably not going to have quite the same impact as accidentally drinking milk which has turned into yoghurt, yuck!!
+But having said that, coffee is made up of a huge number of compounds, and some of these compounds can deteriorate over time, which will generally cause a flattening off of the aromas and flavours.

 If you’re buying freshly roasted coffee beans, and storing your coffee properly, and if you’re storing whole coffee beans and grinding prior to use, which is definitely the best way to go about brewing speciality coffee, then you should be able to consume your coffee over a period of 4-6 weeks, and potentially up to a couple of months, or maybe even slightly longer, without a deterioration in flavour.

 There’s really no way around this, if you’re wanting to brew speciality coffee at home, you really should be grinding your own coffee.
 You’re not going to get the same aroma and flavour, if you buy pre-ground coffee.
 You can’t dial in (meaning to adjust the grind to get the best flavour with a specific bean) if you’re buying pre-ground, so you don’t have the same control over the brew, and coffee deteriorates faster once its ground.